Frequently Asked Questions

 A new national community investment program that connects private capital with low-income communities across AmericaWhat to Know: Proposed Rules for Opportunity Zones

 The statute allows for broad participation in the creation of Opportunity Funds with the goal of drawing a wide array of investors to support the broad variety of needs in low income communities nationwide.
-Any entity, from a large banks to a community development financial institution, from a venture capital group to a developer consortium, as well as regional economic development organizations, can establish a fund as long as they follow the guidelines set out by the statute and Treasury (forthcoming).
+Any entity, from large banks to a community development financial institution, from a venture capital group to a developer consortium, as well as regional economic development organizations and even individual tax payers can establish a fund as long as they follow the guidelines set out by the statute and Treasury (in the process of being finalized).

 The policy enables funds to be responsive to the needs of different communities, allowing for investment in operating businesses, equipment, and real property.
-For example, funds can make equity investments in or purchase the stock of a company if substantially all of the company’s tangible property is and remains located in an Opportunity Zone.
-Funds can take interests in partnerships that meet the same criteria.
-Funds can also invest directly in qualifying property, such as real estate or infrastructure, if the property is used in the active conduct of a business and if either the original use of the property commences with the fund or the fund substantially improves the property.
-Treasury has yet to release guidance on the substantial improvement test.
+For example, funds can make equity investments in new or expanding businesses by purchasing original-issue stock of the company if substantially all of the company’s tangible property is and remains located in an Opportunity Zone.
+Funds can take original interests in partnerships that meet the same criteria.
+Funds can also invest directly in qualifying property, such as real estate or infrastructure, if the property is used in the active conduct of a business, and if either the original use of the property commences with the fund or the fund substantially improves the property by investing at least as much as the investor’s basis in refurbishments.

 Yes.
 An Opportunity Fund must invest at least 90 percent of its assets in qualified Opportunity Zone property, whether in one zone or across multiple zones.